A Smarter Approach to Postpartum Running

 Not flashy, but it works.

-Before running, the body should be able to:
+Before running, the body should be able to do these without symptoms:

 • Walk 30–60 minutes comfortably